InterestsFantastic/rpgroller/README.md

 ### TODO:
- - update autodocumenter to get rid of the self in class methods
- - argv order (roll() order) desc,verbose,min1?
+ - give more depth to argv
  - Rename most vars to PEP8 if not already there?
- - Automate versioning via git client ideally
- - Make the pattern full to cover all valid rolls and assert that it matches perfectly.
+ - fix _PATTERN: Make the pattern full to cover all valid rolls and assert that it matches perfectly.
  - ',' to make multiple rolls?
+Maybe use a list vs a string?
  - Fate/Fudge dice.
  - Exploding dice.
- - Output object should ideally condense output that is set to verbose, but currently that's handled by roll()
- - Write a discord output object.

 ## Module Functions: